influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/databases/create.md

 1. If you haven't already, [download and install the `influxctl` CLI](/influxdb/cloud-dedicated/reference/cli/influxctl/#download-and-install-influxctl), and then [configure an `influxctl` connection profile](/influxdb/cloud-dedicated/reference/cli/influxctl/#configure-connection-profiles) for your cluster.

-2. Run the `influxctl database create` command and provide the following:
+2. In your terminal, run the `influxctl database create` command and provide the following:

     - _Optional_: Database [retention period](/influxdb/cloud-dedicated/admin/databases/#retention-periods)
     Default is `infinite` (`0`).